 Why You Should Call a Professional for Garage Door Repairs

 At first glance, it might seem like there are only a few key components and that any homeowner or handyman could quickly diagnose and repair, but garage doors are surprisingly complex.
 Many of the parts are interdependent, so a minor adjustment of one piece can affect one or more components.
-This is one reason that we recommend trusting an experienced technician to tune up your garage door.
+This is one reason that we recommend trusting an experienced technician to tune up your garage door and garage door opener.

 Another very important reason to avoid working on your garage door yourself is safety.
 Garage doors and their parts can be very heavy.
 When the door is open, all that weight is overhead, making working below it dangerous.
 Springs, cables, chains, tracks, and other sharp or heavy moving parts all present their own safety hazards.
 We recommend scheduling a service appointment if you think your garage door is not operating as well as it should.